 There really isn’t a better rower experience out there from a magnetic rower.

-The rower boasts an advanced monitor with 12 workout programmes and even provides a free heart rate monitor, you’re going to be hard pushed to find anything bad to say about this awesome rower from Stamina.
+The rower boasts an advanced monitor with 12 workout programs and even provides a free heart rate monitor, you’re going to be hard pushed to find anything bad to say about this impressive rower from Stamina.

-To control the resistance levels couldn’t be easier because unlike the entry levels models, you can change the resistance levels from the monitor.
+To control the resistance levels couldn’t be more comfortable because, unlike the entry levels models, you can change the resistance levels from the monitor.

-You can also choose any of the 12 workout programmes from the monitor, which include rolling hill mode, valley mode, fat burn mode, ramp mode, mountain mode, interval mode, target heart rate mode,
+You can also choose any of the 12 workout programs from the monitor, which include rolling hill mode, valley mode, fat burn mode, ramp mode, mountain mode, interval mode, target heart rate mode,

 Especially useful is the target heart rate mode, this mode is great for optimizing your workouts within your target heart rate zone.

-Overall this rower offers you the best rowing experience currently from any magnetic rower, with an extremely good build, backlit advanced monitor and free heart rate strap, the Stamina Magnetic Rower should appeal to most.
+Overall this rower offers you the best rowing experience currently from any magnetic rower, with an excellent build, advanced backlit monitor, and free heart rate strap, the Stamina Magnetic Rower, should appeal to most.